Meet Louise

 Our Founder, Director & Principal Teacher

-In 2015, Louise created the Hampshire Festival of Dance building it to an All England Festival, which has since evolved into the Bracknell Forest Festival of Dance.
-The festival provides performance opportunities for young performers and schools across the region, reflecting Louise’s commitment to nurturing talent and creating positive, inclusive platforms for artistic development.
-Although she is no longer directly involved in running the festival, she attends annually, proudly supporting and champions the achievements of her pupils and young performers in the wider performing arts community.
+In 2015, Louise created the Hampshire Festival of Dance building it to successfully pass its All England inspection.
+The festival provides performance opportunities for young performers and schools across the region, reflecting Louise’s commitment to nurturing talent and creating positive, inclusive platforms for their development.
+The festival has since evolved into the Bracknell Forest Festival of Dance.
+Although Louise is no longer directly involved in running the festival, she attends annually, proudly supporting her pupils - both past and present, as well as performers in the wider community.

 Family Leadership and Support

 EntertainArts is a true family-run school.
-Louise is strongly supported by her husband and joint Director, Seb Jacquemin.
-He manages the school’s administration, accounts, and operations.
+Louise is strongly supported by her husband and joint Director, Seb Jacquemin who manages the school’s administration, accounts, and operations.
 Louise and Seb are married with three children, Ethan, Jaden and Lucy and have recently bought a little puppy who has become very popular with the EntertainArts pupils.

 Louise is also hugely supported by her parents, whose guidance and encouragement have helped shaped her school’s ethos.
 The family partnership allows Louise to focus on teaching, training, and inspiring students while ensuring the school runs smoothly behind the scenes.